etxbct/mqttBlockSig/README.md

 The furthest track is the up track (uppspår) carrying traffic from left to right.
 If single track is used then the track is the up track (uppspår).

-For train direction "up" is when trains are going in default traffic direction.
+For train direction *up* is when trains are going in default traffic direction.
-For train Direction "down" is when trains are going in oposite direction.
+For train Direction *down* is when trains are going in oposite direction.
-So for a single track; if train is going from left to right it is having the traffic direction "up".
+So for a single track; if train is going from left to right it is having the traffic direction *up*.

 ### Topics
 Topic used:

-	type        root    /node   /report type    /track  /name       /state Signals   - mqtt_n  /bs-1   /signal         /up     /cda1       /state Blocks    - mqtt_n  /bs-1   /block          /up     /s123       /state
+	type        root    /client /report type    /track  /item       /state Signals   - mqtt_n  /bs-1   /signal         /up     /cda1       /state Blocks    - mqtt_n  /bs-1   /block          /up     /s123       /state
 	Turnouts  - mqtt_n  /cda    /turnout        /up     /vx23       /state
 	Traffic   - mqtt_n  /bs-1   /traffic        /up     /direction  /state
 	Traffic   - mqtt_n  /bs-1   /traffic        /up     /train      /id

 	root       : name of MQTT root.
-	node       : name of the MQTT node. report type: type of reporter.
+	client     : name of the MQTT client. report type: type of reporter.
 	track      : up or down.
-	name       : name of the reporter.
+	item       : name of the reporter.
 	state      : reported state.
 	id         : train id.

 ### Payloads
-State payloads for signals:
+Payloads for signals:

 	Main signal (huvudsignal)           : {stop,d40,d80,d40short}
-	Main dwarf signal (Huvuddvärgsignal)  : {stop,d40,d80,d40v,d80v}
+	Main dwarf signal (Huvuddvärgsignal): {stop,d40,d80,d40v,d80v}
 	Distant signal (försignal)          : {d80wstop,d80wd40,d80wd80}
 	Dwarf signal (dvärgsignal)          : {stop,rt,rtv,rtf}

-State payload for other objects:
+Payload for other report types:

-	Turnouts                              : {closed,thrown}
+	Turnout                             : {closed,thrown}
-	Blocks                                : {free,occupied}
+	Block                               : {free,occupied}
-	Direction                             : {up,down}
+	Traffic/direction                   : {up,down}
+	Traffic/train                       : id (schedule number for the train)

 ### Signal aspects